denoland/docs/runtime/reference/ts_config_migration.md

   iterables that Deno implements (plus several browsers), so we have implemented it ourselves until it becomes available in TypeScript.

-These are common libraries that Deno doesn't use, but are useful when writing code that is intended to also work in another runtime:
+These are common libraries that are not enabled by default, but are useful when writing code that is intended to also work in another runtime:

 - `"dom"` - The main browser global library that ships with TypeScript.
 The type